innV0/iNNitiatives/public/docs.md

 *   **Summary**: The specific calendar date on which the innovation initiative was formally created, officially registered, or first logged within the iNNitiatives tracking system or innovation program.
 *   **Detailed Description**: This field records the "birth date" or formal inception date of the initiative as a recognized project or distinct endeavor within the framework of the innovation program.
 It marks the point at which an idea or opportunity, having passed some initial screening or approval, transitions into a formal commitment for more detailed exploration, planning, or development, even if full resources are not yet allocated or work has not yet commenced.
 This date is useful for several analytical and operational purposes:
     *   **Tracking Initiative Age**: Understanding how long individual initiatives have been active or in the system.
-    *   **Lifecycle Duration Analysis**: When combined with `initiativeEndDate`, it allows for calculating the total duration of initiatives from official registration to completion or termination.
     *   **Pipeline Velocity and Throughput**: Analyzing the overall speed of the innovation program in moving concepts from idea/opportunity stage into active project execution.
     *   **Historical Context**: Providing a clear timestamp for when the initiative was formally acknowledged and added to the portfolio.
     The format for this date should be a standard, machine-readable date (the schema's `format: "date"` strongly suggests YYYY-MM-DD is appropriate and preferred for consistency and sortability).